 Invigorated by its development success and aspirations for the future, GBC has 100s of affordable homes in the pipeline.
 The team are in conversations with Homes England to reregister as an investment partner to hopefully benefit from the AHP 2021-26 and continue on their development trajectory.
 Ultimately, the purpose of these efforts is to provide a wider, better choice to Gravesham residents through quality social and affordable homes, and perhaps in the future, other tenures too.

 Neill and Sharon presented their collaborative work to tackle rightsizing and achieve momentum in housing stock at The Housing Forum’s Council Housing Spring Conference this May.
 BPTW is an active and long-term member of The Housing Forum and contributes frequently to talks and events that strive to raise the quality of housing in England.
 You can read more about these events on our Insights page.

-Neill Campbell is a Partner at BPTW and has worked alongside Sharon Donald and her team at GBC for almost a decade.
+Neill Campbell is a Partner at BPTW and has worked with Gravesham Borough Council for a decade.
 As a result of his extensive experience of council housebuilding, Neill regularly presents to professional bodies, such as the NLA, The Housing Forum and Future of London, on the development potential of residential sites across London and the South East.
 He also represents BPTW on Future of London’s Council-led Housing Forum.